Join a paid research study to try hormone-free, non-invasive, investigational birth control from Flo, the #1 women’s health app.

 Temperature-based birth control tracks changes in your body temperature to identify when you're at risk of getting pregnant.
 After ovulation, your temperature rises slightly, signaling lower pregnancy risk.
 This study evaluates the effectiveness of combining temperature tracking from your Apple Watch with period logging in the Flo app to provide a hormone-free birth control option.
 This gives women another way to prevent pregnancy that works with their body, not against it.

 On low pregnancy risk days, the Flo app shows you're less likely to get pregnant.
 On high pregnancy risk days, the app alerts you to use barrier methods (like condoms) or abstain from sex to prevent pregnancy.
-You'll check your daily pregnancy risk in the app and make informed decisions about sex based on what you see.
-Note that Flo Digital Contraception does not protect against STIs
+You'll check your daily pregnancy risk in the investigational app and make informed decisions about sex based on what you see.
+Note that Flo Digital Contraception does not protect against STIs.

 Yes.
 You can opt out of the study at any time via the Flo app or by informing Lindus Health in one of the clinical study surveys.